Atlas Tyrolensis: Description

-The Atlas Tyrolensis depicts the County of Tyrol, including the ecclesiastical principalities of Brixen and Trent, an area of 26,000 km^{2}, represented at a scale of approximately 1:103,800.
-The map, covering nearly 5 square meters (217.5 x 226 cm), is divided into 20 sheets.
+The Atlas Tyrolensis depicts the County of Tyrol, including the ecclesiastical principalities of Brixen and Trent, an area of 26,000 km², represented at a scale of approximately 1:103,800.
+The map, covering nearly 5 square meters (217.5 × 226 cm), is divided into 20 sheets.
 Additionally, the work includes an overview map (Registerbogen, scale approximately 1:545,000) with a grid and two explanatory legends for the symbols.
 However, some symbols used in the map are not included in the legend.
 The atlas is divided into two sections: the first, Tirol gegen Norden ("Tyrol to the North"), primarily covers present-day North Tyrol, East Tyrol, and the northern part of present-day South Tyrol (Südtirol), while the second, Tirol gegen Süden ("Tyrol to the South"), covers the southern part of present-day South Tyrol and Trentino.
 These parts seamlessly overlap and are represented as separate units only in relation to their distinct historical formation.

 The map features rich artistic decoration created by the engraver Johann Ernst Mansfeld.
 In the top left corner, the title of the northern section is adorned with a Tyrolean eagle, a goddess, and three putti with game, merchandise, and mineral resources.

 In the background, a schematic representation of the Martinswand near Innsbruck symbolizes the landscape of North Tyrol.